Have you been diagnosed with a class II heart murmur and are scared?

-If I had this, it would have to be “watched,” and I’d have to have periodic imaging to follow it.
+If it turned out that indeed I had this, then it would have to be “watched,” and I’d have to have periodic imaging to follow it.

-I had no symptoms, but my doctor said that as one gets older, their pulmonary stenosis “becomes more relevant.”
+I had no symptoms, but my doctor said that as one gets older, their pulmonary stenosis — if they have it — “becomes more relevant.”

-When the MRA came back normal, the doctor attributed the class II heart murmur to “robust cardiac flow” from my workouts.
+The MRA took about an hour.
+When the MRA result came back normal, the doctor attributed the class II heart murmur to “robust cardiac flow” from my workouts.

 Two years later I saw him for another routine checkup (just because you’re symptom-free and are at low risk for coronary artery disease, doesn’t mean you shouldn’t get routine checkups).